davanstrien/fastai4GLAMS/README.md

 - the forum discussions can be a resource that people might stumble upon through a google search in the future

 The suggested approach will be:
-- to watch the fastai course videos and work through the notebooks in your own time
+- 🍿 watch the fastai course videos and work through the notebooks in your own time
-- use the study group forum thread to discuss the lessons, ask questions and share resources
+- 🕸 use the study group forum thread to discuss the lessons, ask questions and share resources
-- since data is so fundamental for deep-learning we may want to curate some labelled datasets which can be used to apply what is learned in the lessons.
+- ✨ since data is so fundamental for deep-learning we may want to curate some labelled datasets which can be used to apply what is learned in the lessons.
-- If there is interest we can set up a video call(s) at some point during the course to discuss how we're getting on.
+- 📞 if there is interest we can set up a video call(s) at some point during the course

 ### Schedule
 When I did the course in 2019 I usually did one lesson per week.
 This comprises around ~2 hours to watch the video and then variable amount of time adapting the notebooks and trying to apply what is covered in the lessons.